HHousen/TransformerSum/doc/general/about.rst

     1. sentence-level: Compute longest common subsequence (LCS) between two pieces of text.
 Newlines are ignored.
 This is called rougeL in this package.
     2. summary-level: Newlines in the text are interpreted as sentence boundaries, and the LCS is computed between each pair of reference and candidate sentences, and something called union-LCS is computed.
 This is called ``rougeLsum`` in the `rouge-score <https://github.com/google-research/google-research/tree/master/rouge>`_ package.

+Both ROUGE-L and ROUGE-L-SUM are calculated in this library.